-Some of us have a couple extra planned meetings.
+Some of us have a couple of extra planned meetings.
 For instance, Pat and I have a leadership meeting on Fridays following our retro.
-And we have a unified content+marketing planning meeting with Janna and Karen (our marketing manager) on Mondays before staff meeting.
+And we have a unified content marketing planning meeting with Janna and Karen (our marketing manager) on Mondays before a staff meeting.

 Beyond the day-to-day stuff, we incorporate the following strategic components into our operating model:

-- An annual business planning meeting (in person) where big picture ideas and continuous improvement opportunities are discussed and synthesized into detail to inform financial projections and culminate in actionable strategic plans aligned to our declared objectives and goals.
+- An annual business planning meeting (in person) where big-picture ideas and continuous improvement opportunities are discussed and synthesized into detail to inform financial projections and culminate in actionable strategic plans aligned with our declared objectives and goals.

-- Quarterly business meetings (sometimes in person) to review progress against the annual business plan, review status on individual strategic plans, identify necessary adjustments to our plans, exchange feedback, celebrate wins, and more.
+- Quarterly business meetings (sometimes in person) to review progress against the annual business plan, review the status of individual strategic plans, identify necessary adjustments to our plans, exchange feedback, celebrate wins, and more.